Anshulpalai/Tax-Calculator-Using-HTML-CSS-JS/README.md

 Link: https://taxcalculator2k24.netlify.app/

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request with your suggestions or improvements.
+Please open an issue or submit a pull request with suggestions or improvements.